1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Hazardous Decomposition

-Thermal decomposition products may include corrosive fumes of hydrogen fluoride, toxic and hazardous fumes of uranium.
+Thermal decomposition products may include corrosive fumes of hydrogen fluoride, and toxic hazardous fumes of uranium.

 Polymerization